Generic selectors

 • Overall quality of life

-While there have been significant studies on the effectiveness of acupuncture in more recent years, understanding this fundamental acupuncture evidence map and its relation to providing coverage to veterans can give insight into the process of increasing coverage for holistic treatments.
+While there have been significant studies on the effectiveness of acupuncture in more recent years, understanding this fundamental acupuncture evidence map and its relation to providing coverage to veterans can give insight into the process of increasing coverage for holistic treatments, particularly under the medical code M54.59.

 Is your acupuncture practice ready to start treating the veterans in your community?
 Worried about how stressful the medical billing process can be—especially in terms of billing the VA for services rendered?
 Partner with a medical billing firm!